wapke/v-modpack/README.md

 - 1.3.2
   - Changed "z" hotkey to "t" in quickslots mod
   - Changed hotkeys in valheim legends mod
+- 1.3.3
+  - removed some mods to improve stability
 -----

 ## known bugs